illixion/vscode-vibrancy-continued/README.md

 ## Thanks ⭐

-[EYHN](https://github.com/EYHN) : for making the original extension that this is a fork of
+[EYHN](https://github.com/EYHN) : for making the original Vibrancy that this is a fork of

 [be5invis/vscode-custom-css](https://github.com/be5invis/vscode-custom-css) : The basis of this extension program